A special thank you to Oriental Trading Company for helping us decorate our school space and providing us with supplies to rock our school year!

 I keep all of our printables right next to her in this fantastic Classroom Storage Bag Rack.
 Once the pieces are cut up and laminated, they are placed in a pocket, and she can easily look and see what I have for her, and choose which ones she wants to work with.
-Right now she has a lot of our CVC materials in these pockets, as well as some of our Halloween printables.
+Right now she has a lot of our CVC materials in these pockets.

 Finally, we have our play kitchen and some other toys in the school room too.
 Peanut spends a lot of time playing while the other kids work, and I love having everyone together in the space during the day!

 And, that’s it for our room tour!
 We are loving our new space, and can’t wait to make many memories in this room over the next three years!